 As recently as February, Atlanta saw two pedestrian deaths in a single week on I-285 in Sandy Springs.

 On a wider scope, the National Highway Traffic Safety Administration (NHTSA) says a pedestrian was killed every two hours and injured every eight minutes in traffic crashes in 2013.
 The 176 pedestrian accident deaths in Georgia in 2013 represented approximately 15 percent of the total traffic fatalities in the state.

 The Centers for Disease Control and Prevention says (CDC) elderly adults and children are most likely to be injured or killed in pedestrian accidents.
 People who were 65 or older accounted for 20 percent of all pedestrian deaths and an estimated nine percent of all pedestrians injured in 2012, the CDC says.
-More than one in every five children between the ages of five and 15 who were killed in traffic crashes in 2012 were pedestrians.
+Over one in five children killed in traffic accidents in 2012 were pedestrians.

 The NHTSA says alcohol involvement, for both the driver and/or the pedestrian, was reported in 49 percent of the traffic crashes that resulted in pedestrian fatalities in 2013.
 About 34 percent of pedestrians and about 15 percent of drivers had a blood-alcohol concentration of 0.08 (exceeding the legal limit) or more in 2013.

-One-fifth of the pedestrians killed in 2013 were struck in crashes that involved hit-and-run drivers, the NHTSA says.
+Of pedestrians killed in 2013 one-fifth were hit by hit-and-run drivers, the NHTSA says.